-: .
-An appellate court is not inclined to disturb the trial court's time schedule.

-21. Visitation.
-The trial court has discretion to set a reasonable parenting a case-by-case basis.

-23. Parenting time relates to continuing and fostering the normal parental relationship of the noncustodial parent.
-24. The best interests of the children are the primary and paramount considerations in determining and modifying visitation rights.
-25. Attorney Fees.
-Attorney fees and expenses may be recovered only where provided for by statute or when a recognized and accepted uni- form course of procedure has been to allow recovery of attorney fees.
-26. Divorce: Attorney Fees.
-A uniform course of procedure exists in Nebraska for the award of attorney fees in dissolution cases.
-27. : Attorney fees and costs are often awarded to prevailing par- ties in dissolution cases as a matter of custom.
-28. : In awarding attorney fees in a dissolution action, a court shall consider the nature of the case, the amount involved in the contro- versy, the services actually performed, the results obtained, the length of time required for preparation and presentation of the case, the novelty and difficulty of the questions raised, and the customary charges of the bar for similar services.
-29. Attorney Fees: Affidavits: Evidence.
+- 19. Alimony: Appeal and Error.
+In reviewing an alimony award, an appellate court does not determine whether it would have awarded the same amount of alimony as did the trial court, but whether the trial court's award is untenable such as to deprive a party of a substantial right or just result.
+The ultimate criterion is one of reasonableness. - 20. : .
+An appellate court is not inclined to disturb the trial court's award of alimony unless it is patently unfair on the record. - 21.
+Visitation.
+The trial court has discretion to set a reasonable parenting time schedule. - 22. .
+A reasonable visitation schedule is one that provides a satisfactory basis for preserving and fostering a child's relationship with the noncustodial parent, and the determination of reasonableness is to be made on a case-by-case basis. - 23. .
+Parenting time relates to continuing and fostering the normal parental relationship of the noncustodial parent. - 24. .
+The best interests of the children are the primary and paramount considerations in determining and modifying visitation rights. - 25.
+Attorney Fees.
+Attorney fees and expenses may be recovered only where provided for by statute or when a recognized and accepted uniform course of procedure has been to allow recovery of attorney fees. - 26.
+Divorce: Attorney Fees.
+A uniform course of procedure exists in Nebraska for the award of attorney fees in dissolution cases. - 27. : .
+Attorney fees and costs are often awarded to prevailing parties in dissolution cases as a matter of custom. - 28. : .
+In awarding attorney fees in a dissolution action, a court shall consider the nature of the case, the amount involved in the controversy, the services actually performed, the results obtained, the length of time required for preparation and presentation of the case, the novelty and difficulty of the questions raised, and the customary charges of the bar for similar services. - 29.
+Attorney Fees: Affidavits: Evidence.
 Where a party seeks to recover attorney fees, the best practice will always be to provide an affidavit or other evidence such as testimony or exhibits.
 Litigants who do not file such an affidavit or present other evidence risk the loss of attorney fees because of the difficulty of discerning such information from the record alone.

-Appeal from the District Court for Hall County: MARK J.
+Appeal from the District Court for Hall County: MARK J. YOUNG, Judge.
+Affirmed as modified.